 4. Recycle, upcycle & redesign

 Recycling and upcycling are probably words you’ve come across if you have the slightest interest in sustainability.
 But if not, that is totally okay too.

 Recycling is basically about collecting and using materials that would otherwise have been thrown away as trash and making them into new items.
 An example could be plastic bottles.

 Most people know that our oceans are overflowed with plastic, but fashion brands are starting to collect the plastic and recycle them, creating new items such as swimwear or sunglasses.

-Upcycling on the other hand is not about breaking down the materials and turning into something completely different.
+Upcycling on the other hand is not about breaking down the materials and turning them into something completely different.
 It is about materials or items that get “re-purposed” by refashioning them.
 Like if you have a hole in your jeans, but instead of throwing them out, you make them into a new pair of shorts.

-Recycling and upcycling are of course some of the most prominent types of sustainability in fashion because it allows us to use the materials already exiting.
+Recycling and upcycling are of course some of the most prominent forms of sustainability in fashion because it allows us to use the materials already exiting.
 This means we don’t have to use more of the earth’s resources to produce a new item, but instead we are able to re-use what has already been produced.

 5. High quality and evergreen designs

 Buying high-quality clothes and evergreen designs are other forms of sustainability in fashion.
 This form of sustainability is all about investing in high-quality clothes, that will last season after season.